Chronic Fatigue Syndrome (CFS): Causes, Symptoms, Treatment 2026

 🔬 1.
 Immune System Dysfunction

-Research indicates that people with CFS may have an abnormal immune response.
+Research shows that people with CFS may have an abnormal immune response.

 🧠 2.
 Brain and Nervous System Changes

-👉 This explains why CFS patients feel exhausted even after minimal activity.
+👉 This explains why people feel tired even after small activities.

 🦠 4.
 Viral Triggers and Infections